 “My face doesn’t do thaaat…” But creases formed on Lupin’s face then from scowling.
 The Verido stopped, fingers busy flattening down the creases.
 “Okay, okay.
 My face does it a bit…”

 Lupin’s palm print on the hull had lines and dots, it resembled growth rings on a tree.
 And like a tree, these patterns told a story.
-The Verido thought of home again then, but wasn’t sad because the memories were no longer laced with guilt.
+The Verido thought of home again then, but wasn’t sad because this brain no longer summoned negative images along with it—it had finally learned that this wasn't a healthy thing to do.
+Home was home again, a pleasant place with pleasant residents.

 Eka arrived outside to pour tea into the mugs of their companions.
-All had slept around Tarka that night, all but Nono who had a comfortable berth on Etyl.
-Lupin passed some bonan leaf plates around, each one had slices of toasted muckwheat bread with a generous dollop of spiced bam purée.
+All had slept around Tarka that night, all but Nono who preferred staying on Etyl.
+Lupin passed some bonan leaf plates around, each one had slices of toasted muckwheat bread with a generous portion of spiced bam purée.
 Klev and Ren refused a plate, they hadn’t yet recovered from yesterday’s drinking.
 Maka and Nono did not hesitate to consume their portions.

 After breakfast, Nono boarded Tarka and inspected the deck, outer hull and rigging again.
+The Finiku's big wet eyes scanned every bit of hardware and followed every rope from working to bitter end.
+The eyes let the fingers inspect every knot, they knew the 10 digits had more experienced in the matter.
+Even the feet got to prove their worth, their bottoms stomping down hard, sounding the hull for abnormalities.
 After a thorough inspection, Nono climbed up to half mast to make an announcement.
 “Good good good work Soronan’wati!
 Nono say Tarka ready to fly!”

 There was no breeze to sail away with yet, but Nono had seens signs of its coming.
 Once in a while, the Finiku would climb up the mast to look at the horizon.
 “Ora ora!
 Sawa come, sawa come soon!”